godotengine/godot-docs/tutorials/3d/3d_performance_and_limitations.rst

 20.000 objects, but only uses 100 materials, rendering will be blazing fast.

-Pixels Cost vs Vertex Cost
+Pixels cost vs vertex cost
 --------------------------

 It is a common thought that the lower the polygons in a model, the